Climbing the Atlas Mountains and Mount Toubkal

 Just like the summer climb, our itineraries focus on building in days to acclimatize in order to summit safely.
 Be sure to take care of yourself while ascending in altitude.
 If you feel as if anything isn’t right, let your guide know.

-Trekking in the Moroccan Atlas Mountains
+Trekking the Atlas Mountains

 A walking trek through the Atlas Mountains takes you through the lands of the Berbers who have a history that pre-dates the arrival of Islam and the Arabs.
 Walking through the Moroccan Atlas is a wonderful way of exploring the area.
 You not only get to enjoy the scenery, but experience the famous hospitality the Berbers are known for.
 If that’s not enough, the food alone is well worth the trip.
 This is an ancient culture and in many ways the people have changed little, their friendly nature and hospitality is a big part of the experience of being in the mountains.